-Chase Ultimate Rewards points are a flexible, transferable points currency that are earned by using Chase Ultimate Rewards points-earning credit cards.
+Chase Ultimate Rewards points are a flexible, transferable points currency earned by using Chase Ultimate Rewards points-earning credit cards.
 These points are not connected to a particular airline or hotel loyalty program.

 On the contrary, Ultimate Rewards (UR) points are extremely valuable because they can be used for a variety of airline and hotel travel rewards.

 This is similar to Citi ThankYou points, Starwood Preferred Guest (SPG) points, and Amex Membership Rewards points who all have their own set of travel transfer partners where their flexible points currency can be used for award flights and nights.